qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

 * if it meets all the requirements, a green check is shown beside the field in the form;
-* if it does not meet all the requirements, then a yellow or red cross is displayed near the field.
+* if it does not meet all the requirements, then the field is colored in yellow or orange and a corresponding cross is displayed next to the widget.
   You can hover over the cross to remind which constraints are applied to the field and fix the value:

   * A yellow cross appears when the unmet constraint is an unenforced one and it does not prevent you to save the changes with the "wrong" values;
-  * A red cross can not be ignored and does not allow you to save your modifications until they meet the constraints.
+  * An orange cross can not be ignored and does not allow you to save your modifications until they meet the constraints.
 It appears when the
     |checkbox| :guilabel:`Enforce constraint` option is checked.